chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/particle_physics_2_standard_model/2010_winter/chapters/lecture_10/visual_notes.md

 - Use `lecture_10_figure_05.png` to preserve the fact that Susskind is simultaneously discussing Higgs insertion and symmetry breaking, then pair it with a clean Yukawa-style displayed equation and a minimal TikZ redraw of the double-well potential.
 - Where a screenshot mainly shows board organization rather than complete mathematics, let the screenshot preserve rhythm and layout while the neighboring LaTeX provides the stabilized equation.
 - In all four cases, let the transcript control sign conventions, \(i\)-factors, and legibility repairs; the screenshots should support the notes, not override the cleaned mathematical reconstruction.

+- Use frames 06--12 as direct evidence for the late-lecture argument.
+Standard equations repair the unstable algebra in frame 11; the running-coupling curves remain explicitly qualitative.

 ## Uncertainties
 - In `lecture_10_figure_02.png`, the leftmost part of the Dirac-Lagrangian line is cropped and the time-derivative term is not reliably legible.